-All DAWN staff, students, and affiliated scientists should have a staff profile on the staff page (possibly copy-pasted from your university's staff profile).
+All DAWN staff, students, affiliated scientists, and long-term guest should have a staff profile on the staff page (possibly copy-pasted from your university's staff profile).
 To create one, you must first create a user profile on the website.
 This user profile is also used in case you wish to add content to the website, i.e. news stories, calendar events, wiki pages, outreach entries, etc.

 Follow the guide below to learn how.